-He also noticed that when these people got religion, their lifestyle changed.
+D.L. also noticed a lifestyle change among the Pentecostals.
 He often stated, “We were not overly religious at our house.
 In fact, we hardly ever had a prayer meeting unless a storm came up.
 Then mother did most of the praying and she would promise God anything if He wouldn’t blow us away.
 When the storm was over, we went back into the same old rut.”
 The Pentecostals were different.
-Their worship was noisy.
-They were happy people; shouting, dancing and saying, “Hallelujah!”
-“Praise the Lord!” and “Glory to God!”
+Their worship was noisy and they were happy.

-The song that kept them going was, “Just Keep Smiling All The Way.”
+The song that kept them going was, “Just Keep Smiling All the Way.”
 They smiled, preached and sang as they traveled into many cities and states, establishing churches.
 Their first two revivals saw no one saved, but Bro.
 Welch was sure of his calling.
 Then came a revival where 33 were baptized in Jesus’ name, then 100, then 150, and 175.
-And on and on the revival fires spread through the country.

 D.L.
 Welch would be quick to tell you, “Preaching is my business.”
 He pioneered churches in many states, including California, Arizona, Texas, Louisiana, Mississippi, and Alabama.
 In the year 1933 he boarded a train bound for Pensacola, Florida, after establishing new church congregations in Montgomery and Andalusia, Alabama.